RenderKit/oidn/doc/training.md

 After preprocessing the datasets, it is possible to start training a model using the `train.py` script.
 Similar to the preprocessing script, the input features must be specified (could be a subset of the preprocessed features), and the dataset names, directory paths, and the filter can be also passed.
+If the `--clean_aux` or `--aux_results` options were specified for preprocessing, these must be passed identically to the training script as well.

+Open Image Denoise uses models of different sizes for different quality modes (high, balanced, fast).
+Specifying the quality mode (`--quality` or `-q` option) will cause the model to be implicitly selected, or the model can be specified explicitly as well (`--model` or `-m` option).

 The tool will produce a training *result*, the name of which can be either specified (`--result` or `-r` option) or automatically generated (by default).